-Thinwall tubes require caps for tube support during centrifugation; thickwall tubes and bottles can be run with or without caps (speed reduction may be required).
+Thinwall tubes require caps for tube support during centrifugation; thickwall tubes can be run without caps (speed reduction may be required).
 Use only the caps listed in Table 1.
 Refer to Rotors and Tubes for the use, assembly, and maintenance of caps.

 - Inspect tube caps before use as described in Rotors and Tubes.
 Replace any damaged components. - Inspect the O-rings or gaskets in the caps for cracks, nicks, or flattened areas.
-Be sure that they are dry and free of lubricant during assembly. - Tighten aluminum caps with a hex driver while the tube is held in the tube-cap vise (305075). - Tighten bottle caps by hand.
+Be sure that they are dry and free of lubricant during assembly.